Write codes for electronic devices!

 What kit should I choose?

-With its simple set-up and block-based coding, beginners should opt for micro:bit.
+With its simple setup and block-based coding, beginners should opt for micro:bit.

 Coding with micro:bit